Talks programme for 2024

 Professor John Zarnecki,

-Emeritus Professor of Space Science at The Open University, will present:
+Emeritus Professor of Space Science at The Open University, presented:

 'Titan: past, present and future'